PEA or Palmitoylethanolamide - Stress Response Backup

 QoL is qualify of life.

-That's pain part...but look what else happened which is more core to the disease progression itself:
+That's the pain part...but look what else happened which is more core to the disease progression itself:

 and a significant reduction of interferon-γ, tumor necrosis factor-α, and interleukin-17 serum profile compared with the placebo group.